Quality Education

 Vision plays a key part in a child’s development – in fact, 80 percent of a child’s learning is visual.

-That’s why our school eye health programs are giving students more than just access to eyeglasses or a sight-saving procedure; together we are giving students the chance to attend school, build social connections and thrive.
+That’s why our school eye health programs are giving students more than just access to spectacles or a sight-saving procedure; together we are giving students the chance to attend school, build social connections and thrive.

 More than just eye care, we empower students to access local health services, fostering life-long healthy habits.